-The approval of co-venturers may also be required for the Company to receive distributions of funds from assets or to sell, pledge, transfer, assign or otherwise convey its interest in such assets, or for the Company to acquire NRG's interests in such co-ventures as an initial matter.
-Alternatively, the Company's co-venturers may have rights of first offer in the event of a proposed sale or transfer of the Company's interests in such assets.
+The approval of co-venturers may also be required for the Company to receive distributions of funds from assets or to sell, pledge, transfer, assign or otherwise convey its interest in such assets, or for the Company to acquire NRGs interests in such co-ventures as an initial matter.
+Alternatively, the Company's co-venturers may have rights of first refusal or rights of first offer in the event of a proposed sale or transfer of the Company's interests in such assets.
 These restrictions may limit the price or interest level for interests in such assets, in the event the Company wants to sell such interests.